 Rebellion breaks down proper authority.
 The breakdown in authority overthrows standards of discipline.
-Once discipline becomes corrupted the order of events wrecks upon the rocks of mortality, with the only order which remains becoming the chaos of loss.
+Once discipline becomes corrupted the order of events wrecks upon the rocks of mortality, with only chaos remaining.
 This sin is grievous, and the effect is just as replete, stunning the mind of man.

 Eve’s disobedience affects all people—the lust for power before the proper authority has been issued—Eve runs ahead of herself; she runs ahead of God.
 Eve runs out of season, and when this happens reality becomes wrenched from proportion into a wrongheaded willfulness.
 The pathway of growth God intends becomes now reconfigured, wrought and then redetermined by man.
 God’s plan for man’s progression now ends.
 Man has made himself the center of all things, and in doing so separates himself from God and seals his fate into the world, and subjected to worldly standards.

 How each man understands, structures, and then manipulates the world will also begin to separate him from all other men.
-Some may argue that this act of disobedience has allowed for a complete individuality of the soul and that the task now becomes to learn how to come together with all men.
+Some may argue that this act of disobedience has allowed for a complete individuality of the soul, thus the task becomes to learn how to come together with all men.
 However, the method chosen is still not godly nor god-planned, rather it is an intellectual concoction of a fallen man or woman.
-Many attempts to reunify man have been made, usually with only a dictator taking the place of godly authority.
+Many attempts to reunify man have been made, usually with a dictator taking the place of godly authority.
 These plans never work.
-The folly of man, who forever pursues himself, but cannot see that the answer lies hidden just beyond the mist.
+The folly of man, who forever pursues himself, yet cannot see—the answer hidden just beyond the mist.

 Satan’s rebel spirit emerges when he tempts Eve.
 Satan already knows that misleading is often more effective than lying.
 To engender doubt or suspicion leaves the door open as to motive, and thus allows for what appears an innocent inquiry.
 For the listener, once mislead the person begins to fill in the blanks as to what is right and wrong.
 He begins to mislead himself, and finally, he fools himself.
 Eve and then Adam chose spiritual death.

 In this matter, Adam now becomes a fellow traveler.
-His obligation to protect Eve, who is from the most tender part of himself, his rib, means, in essence, he no longer protects himself, nor does he protect the virtue beheld within the garden.
-He does not cherish Eve in the proper manner, nor does he cherish what God has given him, nor does he cherish the garden, nor the enlightened condition he has inherited from God.
+His obligation to protect Eve, who is from the most tender part of himself, his rib, means, in essence, he also no longer protects himself, nor does he protect the virtue beheld within the garden.
+He does not cherish Eve in the proper manner, nor does he cherish the garden, nor the enlightened condition he has inherited from God.

-More might be insinuated relative to Adam: he has abrogated dominion, he accepts discontent with current conditions, he entertains Eve’s fascinations when he should be overseeing conditions.
+More might be insinuated relative to Adam: he has abrogated dominion, he accepts discontent as he is entertained with Eve’s fascinations when, in fact, he should be overseeing conditions.
 He disserts direct knowing in the spirit for the psychobabble of Satan.
-Adam believes his intellect will be enhanced instead of realizing it may also be dampened, clouded, and in the end, both are equally culpable.
+Adam believes his intellect will be enhanced instead of realizing it may also be dampened, clouded.
+In the end, Adam and Eve are equally culpable.

 Mankind no longer lives in the Garden of Blessing but becomes removed into the backyard of consequences.
-This principle of where you abide is most important to the Way.
-For if a person decides through laziness or disregard to live in the ditch by what seems random consequence, rather than chose to return to the road of godly wisdom, he or she should harbor no complaint against life or his fellow man.
-For, the order of events now moves through the opposite of a godly hierarchy.
+This principle of where you abide, in the garden or in the backyard, is most important to the Way.
+If a person decides through laziness or disregard to live in the ditch, rather than chose to return to the road of godly wisdom, he or she should harbor no complaint against life or his fellow man.
+For such a person the order of events now moves through the opposite of a godly hierarchy.
 All godly standards become rent, and must now be rebuilt.
 Lust may have opened the door, but the obvious sin is walking through.
-The sin is one of rebellion.
+The sin is the act of rebellion.
 Just as it entered Eve, Satan’s rebellion enters the human condition.